emptythevoid/flipperzero/infrared/Bose Remote/README.md

-A complete capture of a Bose remote for a DVD/Radio unit.
-Not sure the exact model.
+A complete capture of a Bose remote for a Bose 3-2-1 Series II DVD home entertainment system